 Source: yoast.com

-Breadcrumbs are located near the top of the page as a horizontal list.
+Breadcrumb navigation is located near the top of the page as a horizontal list.
 They consist of clickable links divided by some characters — often arrows (>).
 They represent the path from the site’s starting homepage to the user’s current location.
-Breadcrumbs simplify navigation and reduce user friction by allowing higher-level pages to be accessed quickly without using the back button.
+Breadcrumb navigation simplifies navigation and reduces user friction by allowing higher-level pages to be accessed quickly without using the back button.

 Breadcrumbs gained popularity when Microsoft added them to file navigation in Windows Vista.
 Now, they’re seen as one of the most critical UI/UX design components.
 Apart from aiding the user, breadcrumbs are also helpful in search engine optimization as they reinforce the site’s structure for the search engine itself and for the content to be crawled.